RamziJabali/Core-Android-Features/MVVM-vs-MVI.md

 * The job of the viewmodel is to contain state mapping logic
    * It processes incoming UI actions like a button click or refresh swipe and then decides based on the action how the state looks like afterwards.
 Like showing loading indicator which really dumbs down the view.

-* The model the view and the viewmode, in most cases, is the same between both patterns.
+* The model, the view, and the viewmodel(in most cases) is the same between both patterns.

 ## So what is the difference?